AlexandreBonneau/devSnaps/README.md

 - [ ] Fix the scrim bug when clicking outside of the remove dialog
 - [ ] Modify how snaps are retrieved from the server; Cache those and limit the number of queries to the server
 - [ ] Add a re-captcha in the sign-up process
+- [ ] Validate the user email with a confirmation link
 - [ ] Add OAuth for sign-ups
 - [ ] Use an Auth middleware
 - [ ] Add an homepage with the favorite / most viewed snaps and other info